Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Introduction

 Consider the problem of estimating a degree $d$, real-valued tensor $\thetastar \in \real^{n_1 \times \cdots \times n_d}$, whose entries are observed with noise.
 As in many problems in high-dimensional statistics, this tensor estimation problem requires a prohibitively large number of observations to solve without the imposition of further structure, and consequently, many structural constraints have been placed in particular applications of tensor estimation.
 For instance, low ``rank” structure is common in chemistry and neuroscience applications~\citep{andersen2003practical,mocks1988decomposing}, blockwise constant structure is common in applications to clustering and classification of relational data~\citep{zhou2007learning}, sparsity is commonly used in data mining applications~\citep{kolda2005higher}, and variants and combinations of such assumptions have also appeared in other contexts~\citep{zhou2015bayesian}.
 In this paper, we study a flexible, nonparametric structural assumption that generalizes parametric assumptions in applications of tensor models to discrete choice data.

 Suppose we are interested in modeling ordinal data, which arises in applications ranging from information retrieval~\citep{dwork2001rank} and assortment optimization~\citep{kok2008assortment} to recommender systems~\citep{baltrunas2010group} and crowdsourcing~\citep{chen2013pairwise}; in a generic such problem, we have $n_1$ ``items'', subsets of which are evaluated using a multiway comparison.
 In particular, each datum takes the form of a tuple containing $d$ of these items, and a single item that is chosen from the tuple as the ``winner" of this comparison.
-A mathematical model for such data is a stochastic model of choice: For each tuple $A$ and each item $i \in A$, suppose that $i$ wins the comparison with probability $p(i, A)$.
-The winner of each comparison is then modeled as a random variable; equivalently, the overall statistical model is described by a $d$-dimensional mean tensor $\thetastar \in \real^{n_1 \times \cdots \times n_1}$, where $\thetastar(i_1, \ldots, i_d) = p(i_1, (i_1, \ldots, i_d) )$, and our data consists of noisy observations of entries of this tensor.
+Such data can be represented using a stochastic model of choice: For each tuple $A$ and each item $i \in A$, suppose that $i$ wins the comparison with probability $p(i, A)$.
+The winner of each comparison is then modeled as a random variable; equivalently, the overall statistical model is described by a $d$-dimensional mean tensor $\thetastar \in \real^{n_1 \times \cdots \times n_1}$, where $\thetastar(i_1, \ldots, i_d) = p(i_1, (i_1, \ldots, i_d) )$, and our data consist of noisy observations of entries of this tensor.
 Imposing sensible constraints on the tensor $\thetastar$ in these applications goes back to classical, axiomatic work on the subject due to~\citet{luce1959individual} and~\citet{plackett1975analysis}.
-A natural and flexible assumption is given by \emph{simple scalability}~\citep{krantz1965scaling,mcfadden1981econometric,tversky1972elimination}: suppose that each of the $n_1$ items can be associated with some scalar utility (item $i$ with utility $u_i$), and that the comparison probability is given by
+A natural and flexible assumption is given by \emph{simple scalability}~\citep{krantz1965scaling,mcfadden1981econometric,tversky1972elimination}: this states that each of the $n_1$ items can be associated with some scalar utility (item $i$ with utility $u_i$), and that the comparison probability is given by

 where $f$ is a non-decreasing function of its first argument and a coordinate-wise non-increasing function of the remaining arguments.
 Operationally, an item should not have a lower chance of being chosen as a winner if---all else remaining equal---its utility were to be increased.